Many non-native speakers opt to consult with a Speech Pathologist to reduce the impact of a foreign accent.

 Voice Science treats from Melbourne to Beijing, Singapore, Taiwan, London … wherever you are.
-We offer face to face consultation via our Melbourne CBD clinic.
-We also have an online global service.
+We offer face to face consultation via our Melbourne Collins St clinic We also have an online global service.

 See accent reduction tips for non-native speakers here.